marcusoftnet/marcusoftnet.github.io/_posts/2015-01-16-this-is-your-board---change-it.md

 ---
 layout: post
-title: Things I say often: This is your board - change it
+title: Things I say often This is your board - change it
 author: Marcus Hammarberg
-date: 2015-01-16 13:42:03
+date: 2015-01-16T13:42:03.000Z
 tags:
   - Agile
   - Kanban
   - Lean
   - Scrum
   - Things I say often
 ---

 I have probably introduce around 80-100 teams to the use of some sort of board to visualize their work.
 One of the things that I often ... ah, always say and also have to repeat is this: